hackclub/hackclub/workshops/react_calculator/README.md

 }
 ```

 Explanation: Inside the `calc-wrapper`, we first add a `Button` with a prop of `isInput`.
-This means that `isInput` will be `truthy` for this component and as we haven't passed the `isInput` prop to any other `Button`, it will be `falsy` for those components.
+This means that `isInput` will be `true` for this component and as we haven't passed the `isInput` prop to any other `Button`, it will be `false` for those components.
 Next, we create a `row` and add 4 `Buttons` to it, and as `row` has a property of `flex`, it will be displayed nicely on the browser as a row!
 We also passed the numbers `7, 8, 9` and the operator `/` as children to those buttons respectively.

 Your preview should look something like this: